 Paying interest on a commercial mortgage

-As we said earlier, fixed rate mortgages aren’t widely available so you can expect to have to pay a variable rate.
-When you’re comparing what’s being offered, you’ll probably see it described as a certain percentage over the base rate or LIBOR.
-This is what is known as a tracker mortgage when offered as a normal residential mortgage.
+As we said earlier fixed rate mortgages aren’t widely available so you can expect to have to pay a variable rate.
+When you’re comparing what’s being offered you’ll probably see it described as a certain percentage over the base rate or LIBOR.
+It is what is known as a tracker mortgage when provided as a normal residential mortgage.
 If you’re borrowing less than £500,000 you may be lucky enough to find a fixed rate mortgage.
 These are highly desirable as it means the lender bears the risk of any rate change.

-The assessment for commercial mortgages is different to personal loans.
-Lenders will usually have a defined risk profile that they’re willing to consider, and if you don’t fall somewhere within it you’ll be declined outright.
+The assessment for commercial mortgages is different from personal loans.
+Lenders will usually have a defined risk profile that they’re willing to consider and if you don’t fall somewhere within it you’ll be declined outright.

 Understanding the fees

-There are a range of fees which could apply to your mortgage:
+There is a range of fees which could apply to your mortgage:

 - Arrangement fees: these are the type of fees which are added to the mortgage after it’s been approved.
 Be prepared for the fact that some lenders may request it sooner to safeguard against their offer being turned down.
 For loans with a value of up to £1 million, arrangement fees are usually 1-2% of the loan value.

-- Valuation fees: these are fairly straightforward and cover the cost of a valuer visiting the property and writing a report.
+- Valuation fees: these are relatively straightforward and cover the cost of a valuer visiting the property and writing a report.
 For commercial mortgages you can expect to pay approximately £500 for a simple valuation but it can be much higher in some cases.
-This is payable to the lender once you accept their offer.
+It is payable to the lender once you accept their offer.

 - Legal fees: you’ll have to pay your own legal fees plus the legal fees of the lender.
 It’s normally around £500 for each side.

-- Broker fees: for their help and expert advice throughout the mortgage application, a broker charges a fee.
-This will normally be up to 1% of the value of the loan.
+- Broker fees: for their help and expert advice throughout the mortgage application a broker charges a fee.
+Normally be up to 1% of the value of the loan.